DemitryT/hitfox-suspenders/README.md

 - Use Ruby 2.2.0 for CircleCI compatibility
 - Add CircleCI configuration and remove the Travis one
 - Add Honeybadger configuration and remove New Relic
+- Use simple_form 3.0.3 to supress annoying warnings in specs